 Don’t forget to explore afterwards; Edward the Confessor; Elizabeth I, Geoffrey Chaucer; Henry Purcell; William Blake; Charles Darwin and The Unknown Warrior are all buried here.

 Booking Essential: Westminster Abbey carol concert tickets are free but must be reserved.
-Tickets will be released in batches on Tuesday 14 November at 9:30am, then at 2:30pm, and on Thursday 16 November at 9:30am and 2:30pm.
+Tickets will be released on Tuesday 16 November at 9:30am and 2:30pm, and Thursday 18 November at 9:30am and 2:30pm.

 |Nearest tube||Westminster (underground)|